Research into treating breast cancer

 Some trials are looking at whether particular types of biological therapy, such as denosumab (Prolia), can reduce the chance of breast cancer spreading to the bones.

 Many trials are looking at using biological therapies to control breast cancer that has come back or spread beyond the breast.
-The drugs being used in this way include Herceptin (trastuzumab), bevacizumab (Avastin), lapatinib (Tyverb), sunitinib (Sutent), everolimus (Afinitor), olaparib (AZD2281), iniparib (BSI-201), panobinostat (LBH589), temsirolimus, neratinib, pertuzumab (Perjeta), ganetespib, saracatinib, niraparib, ATN-224, BKM120, vaccine therapy, AZD4547, AZD8931 and TKI258.
+The drugs being used in this way include Herceptin (trastuzumab), bevacizumab (Avastin), lapatinib (Tyverb), palbocicib, sunitinib (Sutent), everolimus (Afinitor), olaparib (AZD2281), iniparib (BSI-201), veliparib, temsirolimus, neratinib, pertuzumab (Perjeta), ganetespib, saracatinib, niraparib, lucitanib, pembrolizumab, ATN-224, BKM120, vaccine therapy, AZD4547, AZD8931, TKI258, and LEE011.

 Research is looking into combining monoclonal antibodies with chemotherapy.
 This type of drug is called a conjugated monoclonal antibody.
 The monoclonal antibody finds and attaches itself to proteins on the cancer cells and delivers the chemotherapy drug to the cells.